 Simon and Sam are both correct, those 2005 & 2206 terror attacks were a turning point for Egypt.
 Not much since then, except for September 2008, 11 foreign tourists were kidnapped for ransom in the remote south west near the Sudanese border, so stay away from there.
 Other than that, the worst thing the US State Dept can say is that it gets a bit boisterous when there's a soccer match going on.

 The Overseas Security Advisory Council says the biggest threat to foreigners in Egypt is injury in a motor vehicle accident.
 Egypt has one of the highest accident rates in the world.
 It's especially bad in cairo where many of the traffic lights don't work (no one pays any attention when they do work!).

 There's the usual petty crime, so keep a close eye on your valuables and don't flash your cash around.

 one other thing: apparently everyone when they first lay eyes on the pyramids says "Wow, they're so big!" - so if your taxi driver rolls his eyes, don't be surprised.
-Phil. about 8 years ago
+Phil. over 8 years ago